On today’s episode, I am joined by Samara Lane, a relationship and ROCD coach.

 And there can be a fear of vulnerability of getting too close to somebody.
 And so then if I have to kind of find a way my brain’s trying to protect me and find a way that I won’t get hurt again.
 So I’ve gotta kind of push back against that and, oh, there must be something wrong or must be something nitpicky about this relationship that needs to be fixed or worked on.
 It also can be a perfectionistic tendency because we think, oh, well this happened, or they did this small thing to hurt us, and they may hurt us in a really big way.
 Or maybe it means they’re not gonna be faithful in the future because of this one little thing that they did to hurt my feelings.
 That type of thing kind of blows up.
 So I think we have to conceptualize that anxiety in any form is trying to keep us safe from hurt.
 And that’s especially true in the relationship OCD aspect and past romantic relationships, whether it was a divorce.
 Whether it was a bad breakup, whether it was a toxic, narcissistic relationship that you got out of.
 Those are some deep wounds that can last for much longer than we would like them to.

 That needs some healing and needs some attention.
 We can’t just gloss over that and say, well, now I’m with Joe over here and he’s nothing like Bob.
 He’s not hurting me, or he’s not abusing me.
 Yes, you can tell your brain that, but your body may still be going haywire.
 This is unsafe.
 I know from our conversations before you said, I’m not a Christian, but I have a lot of coaching clients who are Christian.

-What have you seen in Christian clients specifically that are struggling with this relationship?
+What have you seen in Christian clients specifically those who are struggling with this relationship?
 Anxiety, OCD?